emptymalei/deep-learning/dl/trees/tree.darts.md

 Darts provides wrappers for tree-based models.

 !!! note "Just Run It"
-    The notebook that produced the results in this section can be found [here :material-language-python:](../../notebooks/tree_darts_random_forest).
+    The notebooks created to produce the results in this section can be found [here for random forest :material-language-python:](../../notebooks/tree_darts_random_forest) and [here for gbdt :material-language-python:](../../notebooks/tree_darts_boosted_tree).

 ## The Simple Random Forest